EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 Every session that you start will also provide access to your spaces in the [DataHub](../.././data/management/datahub/) under a folder named `datahub`.
-Only those spaces configured to be mounted locally will be made available automatically, Check the documentation for the [Notebook's DataHub support](../notebooks/data#egi-datahub) for more information.
+Only those spaces configured to be mounted locally will be made available automatically.
+Check the documentation for the [Notebook's DataHub support](../notebooks/data#egi-datahub) for more information.